rubenjoy/presentations/contents/spring-mvc/index.md

 }
 ```

-Validate after call spring maven plugin, we should see app as bean name.
+- Call the spring maven plugin again, and we should see `app` as bean name.

 ---

-### Short Intro @Bean
+### Very Short Intro Bean

-TODO
+A Spring IoC container manages one or more beans.
+These beans are created with the configuration metadata that you supply to the container.

 ---